fabiocozzolino/Xamarin.iOS.CameraViewController/README.md

 # Xamarin.iOS.CameraViewController
-ALCameraViewController bindings for Xamarin.iOS
+ALCameraViewController bindings for Xamarin.iOS.

 Xamarin.iOS.CameraViewController is a Xamarin.iOS binding to [ALCameraViewController](https://github.com/AlexLittlejohn/ALCameraViewController):
 > A camera view controller with custom image picker and image cropping.
 Written in Swift.
-> @AlexLittlejohn
+> - @AlexLittlejohn

 ## Install